-6. Protégés should recognize and appreciate the selflessness and risk of the mentor.
+6. Protégés should recognize and appreciate the selflessness of and risk to the mentor.

 If someone enters into a formal mentoring relationship with you, they are attaching their name to yours – their reputation to yours.
 Never misuse that trust.
 Seek to be deserving of it.

 This doesn’t mean you have to be perfect – part of being young is learning and it’s hard to learn without making some mistakes.
-Just be ethical and honest.
+Be ethical and honest.